arup-group/elara/README.md

 ### Benchmarks

 Benchmarks provide functionality to compare standard elara outputs to observed data.
 Benchmarks require passing of the observed data as an additional option.
 This data must be formatted as the benchmark handler expects.
-Examples can be found in `elara.benchmark_data`.
+Examples can be found in `./example_benchmark_data/`.

 Benchmarks are added to the config as follows:

-**#** benchmarks.**[benchmarks name]** *list of strings* *(optional)*
+**[benchmarks].[NAME]** *list of strings below* *(optional)*

 Specification of the benchmarks to be run.
-These include a variety of highway counters, cordons and mode share benchmarks. **Benchmarks calculated using preprocessed data unique to a scenario.
-'Normalised' volume plots refer to total volumes normalised by number of counters, so figure shows profile for the 'average' counter.
+These include a variety of highway counters, cordons and mode share benchmarks.

 Benchmarks take a `benchmark_data_path` option in addition to regular options.
 This is used to pass the required scenario data for comparison.
 The scenario data must match the required format for the benchmark handler.
+Example benchmark data can be found in `./example_benchmark_data/`.

 Currently available benchmarks include: